 Research methods

 We hypothesized that targeted puncture of the left portal vein would divert the non-nutritive blood from the splenic vein into the TIPS shunt and reduce the incidence of HE.
 To achieve this objective, we conducted a single-center retrospective study that compared the influence of targeted puncture of the left and right branches of the portal vein on the incidence of HE in patients who required TIPS placement for portal-hypertension-related complications of ascites or variceal bleeding.
 The patients were divided into two groups: A (targeting of left branch of portal vein, n = 937) and B (targeting of right branch of portal vein, n = 307) (Figure 2).
 The outcomes of HE, recurrent variceal bleeding and/or ascites, and mortality were compared and analyzed between the groups.
 This study was not reported previously.
-Results were expressed as mean ± standard deviation and compared using the independent sample t test or one-way analysis of variance (ANOVA), and categorical variables were expressed as frequencies and compared using χ2 tests.
-The differences between the groups were compared using one-way ANOVA followed by least significant difference t tests.
+Results were expressed as mean ± standard deviation and compared using the independent sample t test or one-way analysis of variance, and categorical variables were expressed as frequencies and compared using χ2 tests.
+The differences between the groups were compared using one-way analysis of variance followed by least significant difference t tests.
 Differences were considered significant at P < 0.05.
-The statistical analyses were performed with SPSS version 20.0 (SPSS, Chicago, IL, United States).
+The statistical analyses were performed with SPSS version 20.0.

 Research results

 This study showed that targeted puncture of the left branch of the intrahepatic portal vein during TIPS reduced the risk of HE, although it did not directly influence the prognosis of portal-hypertension-related complications of refractory ascites or variceal bleeding.
 It verified the hypothesis that the reflux blood from the splenic and superior mesenteric veins is distributed hydrodynamically in the main portal vein, that is, alongside the trunk on both sides of the wall of the portal vein.
 However, it is not fully mixed and enters the left and right branches of the portal vein.
-The right branch mainly receives superior mesenteric venous blood while the left branch mainly receives blood from the splenic vein indirectly.
+The right branch mainly receives superior mesenteric venous blood, while the left branch mainly receives blood from the splenic vein indirectly.

 Research conclusions

 We found that the left branch of the intrahepatic portal vein during TIPS reduced the risk of HE.
 One of the toxic substances that causes HE is blood ammonia.
 HE is mainly caused by absorption of toxic substances from the intestinal portal vein system, through the shunt without the liver first pass effect into the systemic circulation, caused by dysfunction of the central nervous system.
 It has been reported that the reflux blood from the splenic and superior mesenteric veins is distributed hydrodynamically in the main portal vein, that is, alongside the trunk on both sides of the wall of the portal vein.
 However, it is not fully mixed and enters the left and right branches of the portal vein.
-The right branch mainly receives superior mesenteric venous blood while the left branch mainly receives blood from the splenic vein.
+The right branch mainly receives superior mesenteric venous blood, while the left branch mainly receives blood from the splenic vein.
 We hypothesized that targeted puncture of the left portal vein would divert the non-nutritive blood from the splenic vein into the TIPS shunt and reduce the incidence of HE.
 As far as possible, we should target puncturing the left branch of the intrahepatic portal vein during TIPS procedure for clinical practice in the future.

 Research perspectives